-Proposals received for the award of a prize, and investigations and opinions concerning the award of a prize, may not be divulged."
-(Nobel Foundation statutes, § 10)
+Proposals received for the award of a prize, and investigations and opinions concerning the award of a prize, may not be divulged until 50 years have elapsed.

 The Nobel Committee does not itself announce the names of nominees, neither to the media nor to the candidates themselves.
 In certain cases names of candidates appear in the media.
 These advanced speculations are either the product of sheer speculation or information released by the person or persons behind the nomination.

 "A prize-awarding body may, however, after due consideration in each individual case, permit access to material which formed the basis for the evaluation and decision concerning a prize, for purposes of research in intellectual history.
 Such permission may not, however, be granted until at least 50 years have elapsed after the date on which the decision in question was made."